Baked Lamb Chops in the Oven

-Lamb is the word used for sheep that are less than two years old.
+Lamb is the word used to refer to sheep that are less than two years old.

-When butchering sheep, there is often a prescribed number of cuts obtained from each animal.
+When butchering sheep, there is a prescribed number of cuts obtained from each animal.

-The lamb loin chops are one of the favorite cuts along with the rib chops when it comes to roast lamb chops.
+The rib chops and lamb loin chops are two of the favorite cuts when it comes to roasting lamb.

 What are Lamb Chops?

-The most tender cuts are those from the backbone of the lamb, called a lamb chop.
+Some of the most tender cuts are those from the backbone of the lamb; the lamb chop.

 A lamb chop is a rib bone with a chunk of meat attached on one side.